ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

  * Base algorithm

 ##### UnaryOperationMD
-* Base algorithm for which the derived algorithms only work on MDHisto.
-Why accept both then?)
+* Base algorithm for which the derived algorithms only operate on histogram-type data.
+Why accept both types of workspaces as inputs then?

 ### Peaks
 ##### FindPeaksMD
 This algorithm is widely used at the SNS and has until recently been in use at ISIS.
 ISIS SCD has switched in the last couple of months to *FindSXPeaks*.
-The algorithm will be one of the bottle-necks to port to a distributed system, since it conceptually ties in directly to the underlying data structure.
-Other data strucutres won't work with this algorithm directly.
+The algorithm will be one of the bottle-necks to port to a distributed system, since it is conceptually tied to the underlying data structure.
+Other data structures will not work with this algorithm.

 ###### Execution

-The histogram-mode case iterates over all bins and adds information about that bin to vector of candidates if its signal density is above a certain threshold.
+The histogram-mode case iterates over all bins and adds information about that bin to vector of candidates if the bin's signal density is above a certain threshold.
 The pre-selected boxes are then evaluated against each other and only boxes which are not too close to each other (determined by a fraction of the peak radius) are kept.
-The boxes are sorted via their signal strength and only the N boxes with the most intense signal are kept and added to a PeaksWorkspace.
+The boxes are sorted via their signal strength and only the N boxes with the most intense signal are kept and added to a *PeaksWorkspace*.
 The execution is described below:

 ```
 def find_peaks_histo(ws, threshold, tolerance, max_number):
   # 1. Get all bins above a certain threshold
   above_threshold = []
-  for i in range(ws.get_number_of_bins()):
+  for i in range(0, ws.get_number_of_bins()):
     if ws.get_signal(i) > threshold:
-      above_threshold.append(ws.get_bin())
+      above_threshold.append(ws.get_bin(i))

   # 2. Select bins which are not too close to each other
   unique_bins = []